 Where TR7 the wedge comes in

-At this point in time, Donald Stokes and senior BLMC management was becoming less than satisfied with the styling of what was going to be the corporation’s new flagship sports car.
-It was going to be marketed as a Triumph, but the new sports car would receive a reskin, penned by Harris Mann’s Longbridge design team, fresh from its work on the ADO71 programme.
+At this point in time, Donald Stokes and senior BLMC management were becoming less than satisfied with the styling of what was going to be the corporation’s new flagship sports car.
+It was going to be marketed as a Triumph, but the new sports car would receive a reskin, penned by Harris Mann’s Longbridge-based Design Team, fresh from its work on the ADO71 programme.